josephmontes/VAA/README.md

 - The Statcast data used for this research is pitch by pitch data from 2019 to mid-August 2023
 + In this project, I analyze 4-Seam Fastballs with a focus on their Vertical Approach Angle (VAA)
-+ Additionally, I identify pitchers and batters that have been benefiting from this trend and players its been a disadvantage for
++ Additionally, I identify and analyze pitchers that exhibit an optimal VAA on their 4-Seam Fastball vs. pitchers who do not -plus I identify and analyze batters, more specifically, the type of batters that do and don't have success vs. an optimal VAA 4-Seam Fastball
 * I followed this formula posted on FanGraphs by Alex Chamberlain for my calculation of VAA:

    ![Screenshot 2023-08-30 141448](https://github.com/josephmontes/VAA/assets/125607783/bbb0ffe8-bc70-42df-a561-49f7aba21a57)

-# 1. IDENTIFYING THE TREND
+# 1. IDENTIFYING THE VAA TREND

 #### Despite 4-Seam Fastball usage slightly declining in recent years, it is still the most frequently thrown pitch at 32.6%
   - In 2023, it is being thrown at least twice as much as every pitch besides Sliders (17.8%)